FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Verify tests fail initially and pass after implementation
 - Check documentation clearly explains the example

-### 13. [ ] Perform End-to-End Workflow Test
+### 18. [ ] Perform End-to-End Workflow Test

 **Prompt:**
 ```
 Perform an end-to-end test of the TDD workflow and document the results:
+1. Verify and update the scripts\TDDConfig.psd1 file with appropriate settings
-1. Start with the Initialize-TDDEnvironment.ps1 script
+2. Start with the Initialize-TDDEnvironment.ps1 script
+3. Prepare app source using Prepare-AppSource.ps1
+4. Compile the main app using Compile-App.ps1
+5. Prepare test app source using Prepare-AppSource.ps1
+6. Compile the test app using Compile-TestApp.ps1
+7. Publish the main app using Publish-App.ps1
-2. Publish both apps using Publish-Apps.ps1
+8. Publish the test app using Publish-TestApp.ps1 (or use Publish-Apps.ps1 for both)
-3. Run tests using Run-Tests.ps1
+9. Run tests using Run-Tests.ps1
-4. View results using View-TestResults.ps1
+10. View results using View-TestResults.ps1
-5. Make a change to the test app that causes a test to fail
+11. Make a change to the test app that causes a test to fail
+12. Recompile and republish the test app
-6. Run tests to verify failure
+13. Run tests to verify failure
-7. Make a change to the main app to fix the test
+14. Make a change to the main app to fix the test
+15. Recompile and republish the main app
-8. Run tests to verify success
+16. Run tests to verify success
+17. Try the Start-TDDSession.ps1 script for an interactive workflow
+18. Test the Watch-Changes.ps1 script for automatic workflow
-9. Document any issues or improvements needed
+19. Document any issues or improvements needed
 ```

 **Verification:**